shiyuechengineer/adventure-lab/README.md

 - Returning Meraki dashboard [webhooks](https://documentation.meraki.com/zGeneral_Administration/Other_Topics/Webhooks)
 - Triggering dashboard webhooks on-demand
 - People counting with [MV Sense](https://documentation.meraki.com/MV/Video_Analytics/MV_Sense) MQTT
-- Automated org-wide reporting of offline devices
+- Automated org-wide reporting for offline devices

 _For this lab, you will need an account on either [Amazon Web Services](https://aws.amazon.com/) (AWS) or [Google Cloud Platform](https://cloud.google.com/) (GCP).
 Both have free tiers/credits that you can use._